icinganalysis/icinganalysis.github.io/content/NACA-TN-2569.md

 be presented by means of an example.
-Assume that the probability of encountering an icing situation with a given rate of water interception is desired for a hypothetical, 12-percent thick, low-drag airfoil with a chord length of 15.8 feet for a climb condition from O to 20,000 feet at 350 miles per hour.
+Assume that the probability of encountering an icing situation with a given rate of water interception is desired for a hypothetical, 12-percent thick, low-drag airfoil with a chord length of 15.8 feet for a climb condition from 0 to 20,000 feet at 350 miles per hour.
 Estimates of the collection efficiency as a function of droplet size for such a hypothetical airfoil for two operating and meteorological conditions are presented in figure 6.